-5.3 The Customer shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Event Platform and, in the event of any such unauthorised access or use, promptly notify the Organisers.
+5.3 The Event Participant shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Event Platform and, in the event of any such unauthorised access or use, promptly notify the Organisers.

 5.4 The rights provided under this clause 5 are granted to the Event Participant only, and shall not be considered granted to any subsidiary or holding company of the Event Participant.